Cycnogeton procerum

-Cycnogeton procerum (formerly Triglochin procera), is an aquatic plant species in the family Juncaginaceae.
+Cycnogeton procerum (formerly Triglochin procera), is an Australian aquatic plant species in the family Juncaginaceae.
 It is commonly referred to as 'water ribbons', but has many other names in Indigenous Australian languages, including Po-lan-go (Koorie name) and Gabirr (Marra name).

 Description

 Cycnogeton procerum is a distinctive aquatic herb, with light green, flat and strap-like leaves that often bend down to float in water.
 It has quite a variable growth habit, partly determined by environmental factors.
 It has 20–50 cm erect slender green stems.
 The Inflorescence are a terminal raceme, dense, long spike that are about 30 cm long.
 Flowers are terminal spikes at the end of the inflorescence, green or white.
 It can have few to many flowers while its fruit are 1-seeded indehiscent round capsules, 5–10 mm long.
 It has a stout rhizome that supports its growth.

 Phenology

 Cycnogeton procerum flowers during warmer southern hemisphere months, primarily between September and February, with fruiting occurring between September and March.
 It is a monoecious species, and reproduces via seed and vegetatively.